-The search team checks the candidates references, contacting the contacts provided by the candidate as well as other sources available to the firm.
+The search team checks the candidate’s references, contacting the contacts provided by the candidate as well as other sources available to the firm.
 The team makes every effort to ensure discretion and confidentiality.
-Verification of employment and academic credentials is often performed by third party services.
+Verification of employment and academic credentials is often performed by third-party services.
 It is the consultant’s responsibility to ensure that such checks have been conducted.

 Extending the Offer

-When a final candidate is selected, the search consultant works closely with the client and candidate to position the offer with the candidate, and to negotiating a package that is agreeable to both parties.
+When a final candidate is selected, the search consultant works closely with the client and candidate to position the offer with the candidate, and to negotiate a package that is agreeable to both parties.

 Closing the Candidate and Search